Line-of-sight shear in SLACS strong lenses I: shear and mass model parametrisations: Results and discussion

 For lens SDSSJ0737+3216, the two models give virtually identical fits to the data.
 Again, the reduction in tension with the simulated data is brought about by the slight loss of precision on $|\gamma_{\rm LOS}|$ when the octupole is included in the lens mass model.
 However, with equivalent fits and identical reduced $\chi^2$ values of $0.83$, Ockham's razor implies that, for this particular lens, we should prefer the model with the fewest parameters\footnote{The most principled way to determine the best-fitting model for each lens would be to carry out a model comparison using the Bayesian evidence, which may be obtained by using nested sampling to compute the normalising factor in Bayes' theorem, e.g. \citep{Skilling2004, Handley2015a}.
 An attempt at population-level lens model comparison would benefit from a larger sample of lenses than that used in this work.} i.e. the minimal model without the octupole.

-For lens SDSSJ1531-0105, the inclusion of the octupole serves to reduce the residuals between model and data present in the result using the minimal model, implying a better fit of the octupole model to the data.
+For lens SDSSJ1531$-$0105, the inclusion of the octupole serves to reduce the residuals between model and data present in the result using the minimal model, implying a better fit of the octupole model to the data.
 The $|\gamma_{\rm LOS}|$ value is shifted to a lower value, distinct from the result in the minimal model at just over $1\sigma$.
 This is the single case in our sample of lenses where the inclusion of the octupole both provides a better fit to the data than the minimal model and also reduces the LOS shear magnitude.
 From this we can conclude that unmodelled octupoles are not universally responsible for larger-than-expected shear magnitudes, but may be a necessary addition to a lens mass model in some specific cases.

-Lastly, let us comment on the inferred octupole strength, $|a_4|$.
+Lastly, let us comment on the inferred octupole strength, $a_4$.
 In $35\%$ of the lenses studied, we recovered an octupole strength equal to or greater than $0.02$ i.e. $2\%$, whilst a further $45\%$ have octupole strengths greater than $5\%$.
 This is in contrast to the findings of various observational studies of early-type galaxies, which have consistently found octupolar distortions at the $1\%$ level \citep{Hao2006, Pasquali2006, Goullaud2018}.

 The inclusion of the octupole was justified in this and previous works as an aspect of mass model complexity that is well-motivated by observations.
 Our finding that, in the majority of the lenses studied in this work, the octupole strength, along with the shear magnitude, is larger than expected, indicates that the $m_4$ multipole alone also does not capture the full complexity of strong lens galaxy mass profiles.
-We leave the exploration of other possibilities, such as the addition of an $m_1$ or $m_3$ multipole \citep{Amvrosiadis2025, Lange2025}, ellipticity gradients and isophotal twists \citep{VandeVyvere:2022gqa}, or LOS flexion \citep{Duboscq:2024asf}, to a future work.
+We emphasise that our goal is not to robustly measure the octupole itself, but rather to test whether the large recovered shear values are a symptom of its absence in other models, a question to which the answer appears to be no. We leave the exploration of other possibilities, such as the addition of an $m_1$ or $m_3$ multipole \citep{Amvrosiadis2025, Lange2025}, ellipticity gradients and isophotal twists \citep{VandeVyvere:2022gqa}, or LOS flexion \citep{Duboscq:2024asf}, to a future work.